 Saturday 28th May – Stand By Me

 Stand By Me, held on Saturday, 28th May at Epping Baptist Church, was based around the theme of how music can change the world “…. because it can change people – Bono.”
 Music builds communities, starts revolutions, bridges memories, and changes lives.
-Macquarie University Singers sang about the struggles of people and nations through song, with music from Estonia to Malta and South Africa, Porgy and Bess to Gurrumul Yunupingu.
+Macquarie University Singers sang about the struggles of people and nations through song, with music from Estonia to Malta and best essay help South Africa, Porgy and Bess to Gurrumul Yunupingu.
 The green-clad environmental activist group, Ecopella, who try to change the world (or perhaps prevent the world from changing too fast), reminded us of the importance of protecting the environment with their witty songs, and a small group performed our first workshopping of ‘Innocence’, a new piece written by student and MUS member, Matthew Clark.
 Audience feed-back indicated their great enjoyment of the concert.

 Sunday 1 November 2015 – Supernova, Music of the Stars